 It’s important you work up to this especially if dining out makes you very uncomfortable or nervous.
 This is because just diving into dining out with celiac can be especially stressful and that stress-level might trigger the very symptoms you’re trying to avoid.

-Road Map to Dining Out with Celiac
+3 Steps to Dine Out with Celiac SAfely

 - Research – this includes figuring out cross-contact protocols, gluten-free menu items, and precautions you’re going to ask for.